ngyaomin/MyBlog/README.md

 This will tell how to operate the blog page

 Top Menu bar
-  !!!The links on the menu bar does not work yet as I have not created the other pages!!!
+  !!!only my portflio and my blog link works for now!!!
+  !!!rest of the pages have not been created yet!!!

 To run the program, start rails server and go to localhost:3000 in the browser to bring up the index page Click on MyBlog link near the bottom of page